 Srivatsa Ramaswami will offer a 16-day, 100-hour intensive that includes 60 hrs of Asanas and Vinyasas, 20 hrs of Pranayama and Yoga for Internal Organs, and a 20 hour study of the Yoga Sutras.
 Please note that this training is designed for the advanced student that does not need the full 200-hour teacher training program.

-*Classes will not meet on Sunday, August 4.
+*Classes did not meet on Sunday, August 4.

 Students may register for the courses individually by clicking the links above, or the whole 100-hour intensive at a discounted rate.
 This annual summer institute is open to the general public, and local housing accommodations are available at preferred rates.
 Campus housing is not available for this institute; and campus parking fees will apply.